fsprojects/Chessie/docs/content/index.md

 -----------------------

 Chessie is a single-file module, so it's convienient to get it with [Paket GitHub dependencies][deps].
-To do so, simply add following line to your `paket.dependencies` file:
+To do so, just add following line to your `paket.dependencies` file:

     github fsprojects/Chessie src/Chessie/ErrorHandling.fs

+and following line to your `paket.references` file for the desired project:

+    File:ErrorHandling.fs .

 Samples & documentation